Architecture Modes

 The single architecture is the most different from the other Grit modes.
 Instead of a Turborepo monorepo with separate apps, you get a flat project where a single Go binary serves both the REST API and the compiled React frontend using go:embed.
 Think of it like Laravel or an embedded Next.js app -- one deployment unit that handles everything.

 There is no Turborepo, no pnpm-workspace.yaml, no turbo.json.
 The Go module path is just myapp (not myapp/apps/api).
-Schemas and types live directly in frontend/src/ -- no shared package needed.
+Schemas and types live directly in frontend/src/ -- there is no pnpm workspace, so no shared package.

 Scaffold command